Can Brushing and Flossing Cause Sensitive Teeth?

 How to brush sensitive teeth

-Using the right technique is important.
-Brush with a soft-bristled or electric toothbrush for 2 minutes, twice a day.
-Place your brush at a 45-degree angle to your gums and move back and forth in short strokes.
-Don’t brush too hard or too frequently—you can cause gum recession and experience sensitivity.
+It’s important to know how long to brush your teeth and the right technique to use.
+Brush with a soft-bristled or electric toothbrush for 2 minutes, twice a day.1 Place your brush at a 45-degree angle to your gums, and move back and forth in short strokes.1 Don’t brush too hard or too frequently—you can cause gum recession and experience sensitivity.

 Young woman brushing her teeth with Sensodyne toothpaste for sensitive teeth